Toyota's knocking on your door for your defective airbag

 Toyota is eager to reach owners of vehicles with defective Takata airbag inflators to alert them about free replacement, so much so that the automaker confirmed Monday that it will start knocking on doors.

-In an e-mail to The Car Connection, a Toyota spokesperson confirmed that the automaker's representatives will visit some owners to schedule free replacement of the airbag inflator if the owners have not responded to other methods.
+In an e-mail to The Car Connection, a Toyota spokesperson said that the automaker's representatives will visit some owners to schedule free replacement of the airbag inflator if the owners have not responded to other methods.

 DON'T MISS: Toyota adds 1.3 million more vehicles to Takata airbag recall in US